Frank Morgan (musician): Comeback (1985–2007)

+In 2000, Morgan had traveled to Taos, New Mexico, for a two-night engagement.
+He fell in love with Taos and made it his home for the next five years.
+Whenever asked, he proudly proclaimed, "My hometown is Taos, New Mexico".

-After moving to Minneapolis in the fall of 2005, Morgan headlined the 2006 Twin Cities Hot Summer Jazz Festival and played duets with Ronnie Mathews at the Dakota Jazz Club in Minneapolis and George Cables at the Artists' Quarter in St. Paul.
+After moving to Minneapolis in late 2005, Morgan headlined the 2006 Twin Cities Hot Summer Jazz Festival and played duets with Ronnie Mathews at the Dakota Jazz Club there.
+He also played with George Cables at the Artists' Quarter in St. Paul, Minnesota.
 Morgan also performed at the 2006 East Coast Jazz Festival in Washington, D.C., and on the West Coast at Yoshi's and Catalina's.

 His last gig in Minneapolis featured Grace Kelly, Irv Williams, and Peter Schimke at the Dakota on July 1, 2007.

 For one of Morgan's final recordings, he composed and recorded music for the audiobook adaptation of Michael Connelly's crime novel The Overlook (2007), providing brief unaccompanied sax solos at the beginning and end of the book, and between chapters.
-Morgan is mentioned in the book by lead character Harry Bosch, a jazz enthusiast.
+Morgan is mentioned in the book by lead character homicide detective Harry Bosch, a jazz enthusiast.

 Shortly before his death, Morgan completed his first tour of Europe.

 Death

 Frank Morgan died in Minneapolis on Friday, December 14, 2007, from complications due to colorectal cancer, nine days before his 74th birthday.
 A memorial service featuring members of Morgan's family and a performance by Irv Williams was held at the Artists' Quarter on Sunday, December 23.

+Morgan's ashes are buried in the courtyard of the Historic Taos Inn (Taos, New Mexico), marked by a plaque that reads "Peace & Love.
+Bebop Lives".
+Since 2015, his life in Taos has been celebrated each November by the four-day Frank Morgan Taos Jazz Festival.

 Legacy

-The New York Times editor Peter Keepnews wrote that Frank Morgan was "a leading figure in the jazz revival of the late '80s, a living reminder of bebop’s durability".
+The New York Times editor Peter Keepnews wrote that Frank Morgan was "a leading figure in the jazz revival of the late '80s, a living reminder of bebop's durability".
 Writing in JazzTimes, David Franklin described Morgan as having a "sweet, singing tone" and praised his "subtle use of dynamic contrast" and "mature self-assuredness" which complemented his "youthful exuberance".
 The Penguin Guide to Jazz on CD called Morgan "a passionate improviser" who "organizes his solos in a songful, highly logical way".
 Comparing Morgan and Art Pepper, C. Michael Bailey wrote that "both possessed a beautifully spearmint-dry ice tone in their early careers and both were unsurpassed as ballad interpreters," and that Morgan showed "why bop still matters so much".
 Author Michael Connelly co-produced a documentary film about Morgan, Sound of Redemption: The Frank Morgan Story, directed by N.C.
 Heikin, which had its world premiere at the Los Angeles Film Festival on June 14, 2014, and was followed the next day by a tribute concert at The Grammy Museum, featuring George Cables, Ron Carter, Mark Gross, Grace Kelly, and Roy McCurdy.